How to Split Screen on Your Mac for Better Multitasking

 Force Quitting in Emergencies

-Step 1: You can use the following keyboard shortcut: Option + Command + Escape
+Step 1: Use the shortcut Option + Command + Escape.

 Frequently Asked Questions